nowshin51/learning-tech/README.md

 # Learning Tech
 The "Learning Tech" project is a web-based application developed using HTML, CSS, and the Bootstrap framework.
 It aims to provide educational content or resources to users.
-The live project link can be accessed at Learning Tech Live.
+The live project link can be accessed at Learning Tech Live :https://magical-kataifi-511cfb.netlify.app/.

 # Project Overview
 The primary goal of this project is to offer a platform for users to access educational content, resources, or tools related to technology and learning.